Ballona Creek Revitalization Project

 Staff also looked into short-term improvements like art installations, interpretive and wayfinding signage, lighting, homeless assistance, repaving, gate openings, safety patrols, and/or education campaigns.
 Mid- to long-term “audacious goal” improvements could include pocket parks, path extension, terracing/reconfiguration, water capture, and/or mobility hubs.

-The project will make improvements along a 1.1 mile stretch of the bike path (From National Blvd to Duquesne Ave) including adding to the tree canopy, replacing concrete with permeable pavement, new fencing, solar lights, cameras under the bridges, signage and some ADA improvement at the trailheads.
-CDD staff will support Public Works in the consultant hiring process, community engagement, and other efforts as needed.
+The Project will make improvements along a 1.1 mile stretch of the bike path (from National Blvd to Duquesne Ave) including adding to the tree canopy, replacing concrete with permeable pavement, new fencing, solar lights, cameras under the bridges, signage and some ADA improvement at the trailheads.
+On January 18, 2023, Public Works held a community meeting to present the Project overview, answer questions, and receive community input.

 In the future, City Council may chose to reinitiate the development of a cohesive action plan for the entire length of the creek in Culver City.